CancerDataAggregator/CDA-HelpDesk/docs/ETL/ETL.md

 ##### step 1: Transformation

 For GDC and PDC, we iterate over every entry from the extracted data files and make specific changes to that entry.
-For the Subjects file, these include creating a top **Subject** level of data which correlates to the **Subject** entity as defined by the CCDH model.
-From there, the specific case information is recorded in a **ResearchSubject** entity, and transformations to the fields are changed to align best with the CCDH model.
+For the Subjects file, these include creating a top **Subject** level of data which correlates to the **Subject** entity.
+From there, the specific case information is recorded in a **ResearchSubject** entity, and transformations to the fields are changed to align best with the [CDA model](../Schema/overview_mapping.md).
 At the end of this transformation step, each entry is still representative of a case, now known as a **ResearchSubject**, but has **Subject** level information.
 A simplified example of an entry is given below in Table 3.

 <table>
     <caption><b>Table 3</b></caption>